 What we’re doing to improve accessibility

-Firstly, as mentioned above, our website is undergoing a full audit.
-This includes using automated assessment tools, having it reviewed by accessibility specialists, and being assessed whilst using assistive technology (such as screen readers, voice navigation and keyboard navigation).
-Following the audit which will be completed in a matter of weeks, we will be working on our accessibility roadmap that will show how and when we plan to improve accessibility on the website.
+Firstly, as mentioned above, our website has undergone a full audit.
+This included using automated assessment tools, having it reviewed by accessibility specialists, and being assessed whilst using assistive technology (such as screen readers, voice navigation and keyboard navigation).
+We are continually reviewing the website and training staff as appropriate.

-This Accessibility Statement was produced by HeX Productions
+This Accessibility Statement was originally produced by HeX Productions in September 2019.

 Telephone: 0115 804 4499